 The Contractor shall comply with information protocols and response timeframes determined by the Agency’s Public Information Officer.

 The Contractor shall respond to all Agency requests for documentation within five (5) business days, unless otherwise specified by the requestor.

+The Contractor, its affiliated companies (“affiliates”), and its subcontractors shall meet the following independence requirements.
+To qualify as “independent,” the Contractor, its affiliates, or subcontractors may not

+Exert control over (and vice versa) any MCO, PIHP, PAHP, or Medicaid provider contracted with the Agency through

+Stock ownership;

+Stock options and convertible debentures;

+Voting trusts;

+Common management, including interlocking management; and

+Contractual relationships.

+Have a present or known future, direct or indirect financial relationship that requires the Contractor, its affiliates, or its subcontractors to code, file, process and/or pay patient claims for any MCO, PIHP, PAHP, or Medicaid provider contracted with the Agency.

 1.3.1.2 Transition Phase